braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 ### Applying for a verified LINE account

 {% alert important %}
-Verified accounts are only available for accounts based in Japan, Taiwan, Thailand and Indonesia.
+Verified accounts are only available for accounts based in Japan, Taiwan, Thailand, and Indonesia.
 {% endalert %}

 1. On the LINE **Official Account** page, select **Settings**.
 2. Under **Information Disclosure Verification Status**, select **Request Account Verification**.
-3. Enter the rerquired information.
+3. Enter the required information.
 4. Wait for a notification with the review results.

 If you want to sync users who followed a specific channel before that channel was synced with Braze, ask your customer success manager or account manager to [submit a request](https://servicedesk.braze.com/plugins/servlet/desk/portal/12) to the WhatsApp team.